Dates & Prices

 Award-winning service, low prices, client satisfaction

-Take a wild ride through the heart of Central America - a place of diverse culture, bustling streets laden with delicious food and friendly locals, and a deep history of Maya civilisation and modern religion.
+Take a wild ride through the heart of Central America - a place of diverse culture, Maya civilisations and modern religions.
 Take a 15-day trip starting on Lake Nicaragua, surrounded by active volcanoes.
-Visit the first and largest national park in the country at Masaya Volcano, and then explore the city of Leon at your own pace.
-Hit the black coastal sands of El Tunco in Honduras, then enjoy a spot of bird watching in El Salvador.
-Learn to make some local favourites in a cooking class and then explore the Copan ruins - an impressive UNESCO World Heritage site.
-Hit the colourful markets of the Guatemalan Highlands and ride on a traditional chicken bus - the source of pride for many locals in Quetzaltenango.
+Visit Mombacho Volcano, travelling through cloud forest to the top at the crater lake, then explore the city of Leon at your own pace.
+Meet a former guerilla in the Cinquera community, during a tour of the small town, then enjoy a spot of bird watching in El Salvador.
+Learn to make some local favourites in a cooking class and explore the Copan ruins - a UNESCO World Heritage site.
+Hit the markets of the Guatemalan Highlands and ride on a traditional chicken bus - the source of pride for many locals in Quetzaltenango.
 Learn about the history and pull of the deity San Simon and find all the hidden gems in Antigua before enjoying a scenic boat ride on Lake Atitlan.

 -